lfelipediniz/CrowStore/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.
+Or, you can access it to visuaalization through this [link](https://crowstore.vercel.app/) here.

 #### Learn More